javmencia/javmencia.github.io/_pages/cv.md

 <span class="anchor" id="Education"></span>
 ### Education
+- Ph.D. in Biostatistics (2030 expected), University of Toronto
-- M.Sc. in Biostatistics (2026 expected), University of Toronto
+- M.Sc. in Biostatistics (2026), University of Toronto
 - H.B.Sc. in Statistics and Mathematics (2025), University of Toronto